 #3 Compare the services you receive

 Compare the services offered by each broker to determine which one meets your needs best.
 Check out their website.
-The broker should provide a clear explanation of the services you’ll receive and allow you to request a demo if necessary.
+The broker should explain the services you’ll receive and allow you to request a demo if necessary.

 #4 Look at customer reviews